Updated July 5, 2022

-Amazon Prime Day 2021 is right around the corner and if you’re in retail, you certainly shouldn’t miss out.
-This year, Amazon Prime Day will take place on June 21-22, making now the perfect time to make those last minute adjustments to your Amazon Prime Day marketing plan by getting ideas and inspiration that will help create a stellar campaign to boost sales.
+Amazon Prime Day 2022 is only a few days away!
+This year, Amazon Prime Day will take place on July 12-13, making now the perfect time for those last minute adjustments to your Amazon Prime Day marketing and getting ideas and inspiration for campaigns that will help you make this one of your best sales days ever.

-If you’re hesitant about investing in this opportunity, rest assured that retailers are optimistic about this year’s Prime Day sales rising compared to previous years.
-Therefore, many of them are investing in promotions, deals, discounts and flash sales to gain shoppers’ attention, as well as slashing prices so they can compete with Amazon’s offerings.
+The investment is expected to be worth it.
+Retailers seem to be optimistic this year about Prime Day sales rising compared to previous years.
+Many of them are investing in promotions, deals, discounts and flash sales to gain shoppers’ attention, as well as slashing prices so they can compete with Amazon’s offerings.

-So what do you need to know to ensure the highest ROI this prime day?
-Let’s look at 5 strategies that can help you boost your sales — that are backed by Amazon Prime Day statistics.
+Let’s look at 5 strategies that can help you boost your sales alongside some Amazon Prime Day statistics that back them up.

 Who are The Shoppers?

-The average US shopper is planning to spend $268 this year on retailer sites that are not Amazon.
+The average US shopper is planning to spend $388 this year at retailers that are not Amazon.
 According to RetailMeNot, this will span across a number of categories:

 Strategy #1: Optimize Your Brand Presence & Product Listings

-High quality content and design are key for attracting customers, and keeping them engaged in their shopping journeys.
-So if you’re running a limited time offer on a product and want it front and center on your site, make sure your brand and product portfolio have a fresh and clean design that depicts your product accurately.
-Use crisp images, add titles, bullet points, and descriptions in a concise form.
-As word of mouth is one of the most powerful forms of marketing, make sure to add a section for a more detailed narrative with customer reviews and customer FAQs.
+High quality content and design are key for attracting shoppers and keeping them engaged and immersed in the shopping experience.
+Make sure your brand and product portfolio have a nice, fresh and clean design that depicts your branding and messaging.
+Use crisp and high quality images, add titles, bullet points, and descriptions in a concise form.
+Add a section for more detailed descriptions, customer reviews and customer FAQs.
 You can also add content and designs that depict values your shoppers have, like sustainability and community.

-Pro tip: Bundle up product offerings to increase sales, especially with less popular products that can help you manage inventory.
-Since Amazon moved Prime Day to June, it is a good time to think about incorporating back-to-school offerings into your activities.
+Pro tip: Bundle up product offerings to increase sales, and especially with less popular products that can help you manage inventory.
+Since Amazon moved Prime Day up to June, now is also a good time to bundle up with back-to-school offerings, which tend to peak around July.

 Product bundling – Best Buy